roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  "Gentlemen, thank you for your time," Rudin interrupted, escorting them to the door.
 "Please, do treat her with some respect.
 It took a lot of courage for her to do this.
 I know you want to have your fun and will do so.
 I know I have little control here, but I would consider it a personal favor if you honored her guidelines."

  "Don't worry," Sam smiled, "If pussy is good to me, I'm good to it.
 We'll wear her out, but we won't hurt her."
 He was already planning his day with Cori.
 So much to do, so little time, he chuckled.
-Report_Story #1